seatable/seatable-developer-docs/docs/scripts/python/objects/rows.md

         'Name': 'Richard',
         'Birthday': '1978-10-08'
     }]
-    # The default value of a column will be automatically appended it set apply_default.
+    # The default value of a column will be automatically appended if set apply_default to True.
     base.batch_append_rows('Table6', rows_data, apply_default=True)
     ```